Cut-free Completeness for Modular Hypersequent Calculi for Modal Logics K, T, and D: Cut-free completeness of RT and RD

-Definition~\ref{succ-tree} yields a tree of unprovable hypersequents $S(H)$ for any unprovable hypersequent~$H$ also when T reductions are included in the definition of $\Red$.
-For the definition of the successor step, note that $\lambda(\sigma)(\sigma) = \Gamma \Seq[\sigma] \Delta$ is the \emph{rightmost} $\sigma$-labelled component of the hypersequent $\lambda(\sigma)$.
+Definition~\ref{succ-tree} yields a tree of unprovable hypersequents $S(H)$ for any unprovable hypersequent~$H$ also when EC-reductions are included in the definition of $\Red$.
+For the definition of the $\lambda(\sigma.k)$, note that $\lambda(\sigma)(\sigma) = \Gamma \Seq[\sigma] \Delta$ is the \emph{rightmost} $\sigma$-labelled component of the hypersequent $\lambda(\sigma)$.
 Thus, successors are computed from the fully reduced hypersequent component.

 Proposition~\ref{sigma-tree} still holds since it is independent of the definition of reduction.